 There are also medical practitioners in Australia, such as GPs, who legally call themselves cosmetic surgeons.
 However, many of the procedures they perform should only be done by a certified plastic surgeon.
 These misperceptions regarding the industry highlight the need for more patient education on the importance of credentials.

-Dr. Peter Widdowson and Dr. Drew Cronin (Plastic Surgeons) here at The Lotus Institute on the Gold Coast are here to help you with answers to these misperceptions and will guide you through your surgical or aesthetic journey.
+Dr. Peter Widdowson (Plastic Surgeon) here at The Lotus Institute on the Gold Coast are here to help you with answers to these misperceptions and will guide you through your surgical or aesthetic journey.

 Please Call The Lotus Institute on the Gold Coast for your Plastic Surgery Consultation and Non-Surgical Consultations on (07) 55094488.

-For qualifications of Dr. Peter Widdowson and Dr. Drew Cronin please click on the following links:
+For qualifications of Dr. Peter Widdowson please click on the following link: